 Rise Response & Preventive Measures

-Rises Senior Management Team are meeting regularly as the situation evolves and have implemented the following preventative measures as advised by the Department of Health and Rise’s Emergency Response Plan.
+Rise's Leadership Team are meeting regularly as the situation evolves and have implemented the following preventative measures as advised by the Department of Health and Rise’s Emergency Response Plan.

-Rise and hygiene practices
+Rise hygiene practices

 What else are Rise doing to keep you safe?

-- Created a resources hub for staff, with guidelines for maintaining a safe environment.
+We have created a resources hub for staff, with guidelines for maintaining a safe environment.

 We have been assured by our agency staff and contractors that they adhere to the same safety standards around travel and virus symptoms as Rise staff.

 We have advised the people we support, their family or guardian to let us know if they are unwell, have flu-like symptoms or have travelled to high risk areas.

 Helping to Stop the Spread

 Rise collects and discloses information about individual cases of COVID-19 in accordance with the Privacy Act 1998.
 This includes informing staff or clients that a colleague or client has, or may have contracted COVID-19.
 We will only collect, use or disclose personal information that is reasonably necessary in order to prevent or manage COVID-19.
 This way, we can ensure that necessary precautions are taken to stop the spread of COVID-19 among our staff and the people we support.